3.3 Measuring the Significance of Real Estate Operations

 significant acquisition or disposal of real estate operations for which the

-registrant had provided pro forma financial information in a Form 8-K, Item
+required by Rules 3-05 and 3-14 and pro forma financial information in a Form 8-K or

 subsequent acquisitions and dispositions until it files its next annual